bkzhn/week_7/README.md

 Your tasks is to make website pass tests.
 Make sure you have written code that passes tests.

 NOTE: to run tests use **rspec** command.
-NOTE: use **rake db:test:prepare** to make test and development databases be uniform.
+NOTE: use **rake db:test:prepare** to make databases in test and development environments be uniform.